Eduardo Sebrango

-Eduardo Sebrango Rodríguez (born 13 April 1973) is a retired Cuban footballer.
+Eduardo Sebrango Rodríguez (born 13 April 1973) is a Cuban former professional footballer who is currently an assistant coach for Major League Soccer club CF Montréal.

-Career

-Club
+Club career

 Sebrango started his career in Cuba with his hometown team, Sancti Spíritus where he played with the club for 14 seasons as both a youth and a senior player.

 Vancouver 86ers

-Sebrango immigrated from Cuba to Canada in 1998, and was subsequently signed by the Vancouver 86ers of the then A-League.
+Sebrango immigrated from Cuba to Canada in 1999, and was subsequently signed by the Vancouver 86ers of the then A-League.
 He scored 18 goals and recorded 10 assists for Vancouver before being signed by Hershey Wildcats in 2001.

 Montreal Impact

 In 2002 Sebrango was signed by Montreal Impact, and in his first season he scored 18 goals in 28 games and was named to the USL First Division All-Star Team.
 In 2004 Sebrango helped the Impact lift the USL First Division championship trophy as the Impact defeated the Seattle Sounders 2–0 on 18 September.
 During the regular season, Sebrango contributed eight goals and three assists.
 In total Sebrango appeared in 83 games, notching 36 goals and six assists making him the second All-Time scorer for the club.